joez2450/sep10-freedom-project/README.md

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **A-Frame** in order to help me make by website.

-Note: Although I studied individually, I worked alongside Jimmy during this project, making it a co-op.
+NOTE: Although I studied individually, I worked alongside Jimmy during this project, making it a co-op.
 Jimmy also learned his tools seperately as well, but when in the constructing process, we cooperated with each other, and merged our work.

 ## Links